 In listening to Bill’s story, inmates can see that it is possible to break the chains of unpleasant emotions; they also see how it is possible escape the shackles of negative and powerless thinking that holds them back from being the person they were meant to be.

 As they do this, they become motivated to make better choices that enable them to grow and change and reach further into their highest potential.
 One of the most motivational books for prisoners, Doing Time With God contains twelve stories about rehabilitation and finding freedom and peace.

 In the stories, inmates gain healing and insight through conversations with crime victims and one another.
 Said another way, readers "sit in" on life-changing conversations that inspire inmates to make life-giving choices that positively impact themselves and others.
 This is why some readers believe that Doing Time With God is also one of the best inspirational books for prisoners to read.

 Learning from others is one of the most important steps of the change journey.
 Self-help requires that habitual ways of thinking that have led to negative consequences, be changed into new thought patterns that lead to positive and life-giving outcomes.
-This happens when inmates read Doing Time With God, which is why it is a great self-help book for prisoners.
+This happens when inmates read Doing Time With God, which is why it is one of the best self-help books for prisoners.